home

-I welcome the opportunity to discuss your finds and help with identifications if I can.
 The following points may help you to make it easier for me to respond:

 - If you want to send me a specimen from within the UK, please ask for my address.
-(There are many complex regulations covering the sending of wild animal parts between countries).
+There are many complex regulations covering the sending of wild animal parts between countries.

 - I don't buy or sell skulls.